Zipstack/unstract/unstract/tool-registry/README.md

 ### Public Tools

-- Public tools are openly accessible to all organizations and are readily available in the platform's hub.
+- Public tools are openly accessible to all organizations and are readily available in the platform's `Workflows` page.
 These public tools are cataloged in `public_tools.json`.
-They are pulled from Dockerhub and require no authentication.
+They are pulled from Docker hub and hence require no authentication.

 ### Private Tools